-33 are found in the second subtree.
+access to the actual record.
+To find a record with key value 33 in the B^+ -tree of Figure 10.18, search begins at the root.
+The value 33 stored in the root merely serves as a placeholder, indicating that keys with values greater than or equal to 33 are found in the second subtree.
 From the second child of the root, the first branch is taken to reach the leaf node containing the actual record (or a pointer to the actual record) with key value 33.
-Here is a pseudocode sketch of the B^+ -tree search algorithm:
+Figure 10.19 shows a pseudocode sketch of the B^+ -tree search algorithm.

-B^+ -tree insertion is similar to B-tree insertion.
+B+-tree insertion is similar to B-tree insertion.
 First, the leaf L that should contain the record is found.
-If L is not full, then the new record is added, and no other B^+ -tree nodes are affected.
+If L is not full, then the new record is added, and no other B+-tree nodes are affected.
 If L is already full, split it in two (dividing the records evenly among the two nodes) and promote a copy of the least-valued key in the newly formed right node.
-As with the 2-3 tree, promotion might cause the parent to split in turn, perhaps eventually leading to splitting the root and causing the B^+ -tree to gain a new level.
-B^+ -tree insertion keeps all leaf nodes at equal depth.
-Figure 10.18 illustrates the insertion process through several examples.
-Figure 10.19 shows a Java-like pseudocode sketch of the B^+ -tree insert algorithm.
+As with the 2-3 tree, promotion might cause the parent to split in turn, perhaps eventually leading to splitting the root and causing the B+-tree to gain a new level.
+B+-tree insertion keeps all leaf nodes at equal depth.
+Figure 10.20 illustrates the insertion process through several examples.
+Figure 10.21 shows a Java-like pseudocode sketch of the B+-tree insert algorithm.

 To delete record R from the B+-tree, first locate the leaf L that contains R. If L is more than half full, then we need only remove R, leaving L still at least half full.
-This is demonstrated by Figure 10.20.
+This is demonstrated by Figure 10.22.